Coveros/hol-copilot-lab/Instructions/Labs/Lab-1-Getting-Started.md

 ### Set Up the Lab Environment

-(Do these steps belong in the PPT or here in the Markdown file?)
+(Do these steps belong in the PPT or here in the Markdown file?
+We also need to get these from Spektra (or through TJ).)

 ## Understand the Repository